 Audiobooks are especially useful for children with dyslexia.
 When reading is not their favorite thing to do, the next best tactic is to subject them to as many words as possible audibly.
 They may not be able to decode words as well on the page but they will be able to use them in their everyday conversation.

-Another reason why audiobooks are good for children with reading disabilities is because usually, they have superior oral comprehension and high vocabularies.
-Audiobooks will expose them to complex words, storylines and concepts that they otherwise would sacrifice by only reading books at their reading level.
+Another reason why audiobooks are good for children with reading disabilities is that usually, they have superior oral comprehension and high vocabulary.
+Audiobooks will expose them to complex words, storylines, and concepts that they otherwise would sacrifice by only reading books at their reading level.